 23 September 2017 – 2550 words

 When we come to recognise muditā, or Appreciative Joy, as an ‘attitude’ that is ever-present in Consciousness, we have an enormous advantage in meditation practice.
 In this article, taking Zen practice and the Zen aesthetic as a starting point, I set out to show that this is because Appreciative Joy is an expression of the ’empty’ vedanā skandha (Sensation) and the Equalising Wisdom.
-However different we are as Human Beings – as residents in this ‘Human Realm’ of Buddhist tradition – we are equal in our experience of embodied Consciousness.
-Our starting point as we acknowledge, explore and familiarise ourselves with embodied Consciousness in meditation, is the experience of Sensation – the ’empty’ cloud of non-personal sensations that we erroneously take as evidence of a self.
-As we acknowledge Consciousness in this internal perceptual process, and we release that identification, we find ourselves in the spacious and appreciative state, which is Appreciative Joy.
+However different we are as Human Beings – as residents in this ‘Human Realm’ of Buddhist tradition – we are, in a difficult to define, but important important sense, equal in our experience of Consciousness.
+Our starting point as we acknowledge, explore, and familiarise ourselves with embodied Consciousness in meditation, is the experience of Sensation – the ’empty’ cloud of non-personal sensations that we erroneously take as evidence of a self.
+As we acknowledge Consciousness in this internal perceptual process, and we can release that identification, and may then find ourselves in that spacious and appreciative state which is Appreciative Joy.

 1 October 2017 – 2050 words